AtlasIdol/SDEV220-Final-Project/README.md

 Reports should include a list of sponsors by name, a list of sponsors by name and address, a list of sponsors by name and sponsorship level, a list of sponsors based on payment status.
 These reports will be set up as 'pre-built' searches for easy reference.
+Necessary files for this project: about.txt db_mamber.db login_module_V3.py
+  new_sponsor.py
+  sponsor_manager.py